 God bless you.

-All right by the way we have Rosanna is in Michigan apparently at the protest in uh Lansing that started earlier today surrounding the Michigan Capitol uh regarding Governor Whitmer's uh lockdown order.
+All right, by the way, we have Rosanna is in Michigan, apparently at the protest in Lansing that started earlier today surrounding the Michigan Capitol regarding Governor Whitmer's lockdown order.

-Rosanna I heard a lot of people showed up oh yeah thousands of thousands we've been here before noon from when it started and we're just getting into that Capitol area.
+We've been here before noon from when it started, and we're just getting into the Capitol area.

 We're supposed to be doing that until the end of April.